A.J. Drexel Nanotechnology Institute

 Q: Briefly describe a current project involving nanotechnology, and what your anticipated outcome will be (new process, new product, etc.)

 In the Electrical and Computer Engineering Dept., Prof. Adam Fontecchio and his graduate student Jared Coyle are developing a photovoltaic paint composed of nano sized droplets of liquid crystal dispersed in a polymer.
 This ‘Solar Paint’ has the potential to revolutionize how we power our homes and vehicles in the future.
-We are currently explring methods for incorporating the photovoltaic material into commercial and residential paints, roofing shingles, and transparent coatings for windows on both homes and vehicles.
+We are currently exploring methods for incorporating the photovoltaic material into commercial and residential paints, roofing shingles, and transparent coatings for windows on both homes and vehicles.
 When applied, the products will transform surfaces that are currently aesthetic into active components that better all of our lives.

 Q: Where do you see nanotechnology applications leading in the future?

-The opportunities for nanotechnology are endless, spanning traditional disciplines, inter-disciplinary activities, and projects involving unique combinations of skills not yet envisioned.
+The opportunities for nanotechnology are endless, spanning traditional disciplines, interdisciplinary activities, and projects involving unique combinations of skills not yet envisioned.
 In the next 20 years, we should expect to see innovations in renewable energy, clean water, computer technologies, and biomedicine, to name just a few.

 Q: What advice would you offer to someone who wanted to work at your organization in 3-5 years?